Alan Walden: Retirement and September Hase

 After Outlaws disbanded in 1999, Walden represented southern artists Night Train and Chris Hicks before officially retiring.

 In 2003, Walden was inducted into the Georgia Music Hall of Fame for his contributions to music.

-Personal life
+Personal life and death

-Walden has two children from a previous marriage.
-He is married to model Tosha Walden and together they have one child.
+Walden had two children from a previous marriage.
+He was married to model Tosha Walden and together they had one child.

+Walden died in Macon on July 16, 2026, at the age of 83.